martroben/forest_analysis/age_group_trends/README.md

 ## Limitations
 - Production forest category also includes semi-restricted production areas.
 Source data does not allow for different grouping.
 - Only regeneration cutting areas are included in analysis.
 Other types of cutting (thinning etc.) are not.
+- Regeneration cutting statistics are only available from 2014 onwards.